-Please note these guidelines before choosing a meal plan
+Please note these guidelines before choosing a meal plan:

 - 1. No change in meal plans after registration week. - 2.
 Refunds are on pro-rata basis only when withdrawing from school or moving from dorm. - 3.
-Meals do not accrue from week to week.
-Credit will be lost for any weekly meals not eaten that week. - Meals over the chosen plan are cash only, at walkthrough price.
-No charges will be made to student accounts.
+Meals do not accrue from week to week. - 4.
+Meals over the chosen plan are cash only, at walk through price.